Part I: Employment Practices and Minimum Requirements for Participating Growers

-- Firing or threatening to fire or otherwise prevent Qualifying Worker(s) from continuing to work for the Participating Grower for defending or asserting any protections under this Code, or encouraging, assisting or directing others to do so.
+- Firing or threatening to fire or otherwise preventing Qualifying Worker(s) from continuing to work for the Participating Grower for defending or asserting any protections under this Code, or encouraging, assisting, or directing others to do so.

 - Systemic failure to pay all wages earned, or to record all compensable hours of Qualifying Workers through a timekeeping system in which workers control their registration device, and/or to use the hours recorded by that system to calculate payroll for Qualifying Workers.

 - Using Qualifying Workers in the field who are not treated as employees and placed on the company payroll of the Participating Grower on whose property they are working within the first pay period of work.

 - Sexual discrimination or harassment not involving physical contact, as established by a finding of the FFSC.

 - Racial, national origin, gender, religious, or sexual preference discrimination or harassment, as established by a finding of the FFSC.
 For purposes of this paragraph, discrimination shall include differential treatment (physical or verbal) of worker(s) of a given race, nationality, religion, sex, or sexual preference, or crew(s) predominantly of a given race, nationality, religion, sex, or sexual preference.